TheJedis2020/arch_katas_2020/ADRs/Notifications sender to handle several notifications channels.md

 ## Decision drivers

-* Several communication channels should be supported by the notifications service.
+* Several communication channels should be supported by the notifications service as plugins.
-* The core message processing, composition and sending is rather small and simple and is not supposed to change much.
-* The specifics of sending messages via various channels is of no interest to the core.
-* New media channels addition should be supported as simply as possible.
+* New media channels addition should be supported as simply as possible by developing new model and implementation of certain interfaces.
-* TBD Michael

 ## Considered options